-Before I begin talking about Under Armour, Inc. please note the following:
+Before I begin discussing Under Armour, Inc. (UA) please note the following:

 - I’m not an investment advisor